Book: Growing Awareness

 How green consciousness can change perceptions and places

-A new, visionary book which brings together the views of leading experts from across the globe, to inspire the transformation of central Scotland for future generations.
+A visionary book which brings together the views of leading experts from across the globe, to inspire the transformation of central Scotland for future generations.

-Growing Awareness - How green consciousness can change perceptions and places edited by Professor Brian Evans, Head of Urbanism at The Glasgow School of Art (GSA), and Sue Evans, Head of Development at CSGN, focuses on the landscape and physical environment of cities and regions today and in the future.
+Growing Awareness - How green consciousness can change perceptions and places edited by Professor Brian Evans, Head of Urbanism at The Glasgow School of Art (GSA), and Sue Evans, former Head of Development at CSGNT, focuses on the landscape and physical environment of cities and regions today and in the future.

 Launched at the sixth annual CSGN Forum, which was held in collaboration with the GSA to celebrate the Year of Innovation, Architecture and Design, the book captures the vision and learning from speakers at previous CSGN events over the past five years.